Uprising (Agents of S.H.I.E.L.D.): Critical response

-Scott Meslow at Vulture.com scored the episode 4 stars out of 5, saying that "like a good stock portfolio, the key to a good Agents of S.H.I.E.L.D. is diversification.
-The best thing about ["Uprising"] isn’t any individual story.
-It’s how deftly the show juggles so many stories without losing track of any."
-He felt the character of Maria was "cartoonishly one note ... [but] it’s heartbreaking to watch Yo-Yo stand quietly as her friends unknowingly denounce her", and compared the use of Yo-Yo's powers to "a small-screen version of that great Quicksilver scene from X-Men: Days of Future Past ... it’s still pretty cool".
+Scott Meslow at Vulture scored the episode 4 stars out of 5, saying that "like a good stock portfolio, the key to a good Agents of S.H.I.E.L.D. is diversification.
+The best thing about ["Uprising"] isn't any individual story.
+It's how deftly the show juggles so many stories without losing track of any."
+He felt the character of Maria was "cartoonishly one note ... [but] it's heartbreaking to watch Yo-Yo stand quietly as her friends unknowingly denounce her", and compared the use of Yo-Yo's powers to "a small-screen version of that great Quicksilver scene from X-Men: Days of Future Past ... it's still pretty cool".
 Alex McLevy of The A.V.
-Club graded the episode a 'B+', feeling the action-heavy episode was a strong follow up to the more dialogue-focused "Meet the New Boss", and praising Martens direction and the episode's fight choreography.
+Club graded the episode a "B+", feeling the action-heavy episode was a strong follow up to the more dialogue-focused "Meet the New Boss", and praising Martens direction and the episode's fight choreography.
 He particularly highlighted the fight sequence where an EMP creates a strobe effect.
-Evan Valentine at Collider rated the episode a "good" 3 stars out of 5, calling it a solid episode and highlighting the chemistry between the series' cast and the episode's fight sequences and visual effects, which he felt were "a nice and breezy combination of the show’s strengths".
+Evan Valentine at Collider rated the episode a "good" 3 stars out of 5, calling it a solid episode and highlighting the chemistry between the series' cast and the episode's fight sequences and visual effects, which he felt were "a nice and breezy combination of the show's strengths".